celsworth/pantheon-db/README.md

 Currently implemented resources are items, monsters, npcs, quest_objectives, quests, zones.

-stats don't have a controller, use nested attributes (example below).
-Considering removing quest_objectives controller but we'll see how it goes.

 No auth yet, this will change :)

 ### Get all Zones (or any resource)